Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The seventeenth script is the automation of the command rm *~ The eighteenth script is the automation of the command mkdir -p The ninteenth script is the automation of the command ls -amvp
+The seventeenth script is the automation of the command rm *~ The eighteenth script is the automation of the command mkdir -p The ninteenth script is the automation of the command ls -amvp The twentieth script is the automation of creating a magic file